emqx/cloud-docs/en_US/faq.md

 ### What's EMQ X Cloud？

-EMQ X Cloud is an online SaaS service of EMQ X provided by the EMQ team.

-In the past few years, EMQ has provided mature MQTT IoT messaging middleware and IoT platform related support services to many customers.
-During this period, we have accumulated a wealth of practical experience in IoT platform design, operation and maintenance management.
-Based on that, we launched the IoT platform public cloud service EMQ X Cloud, providing one-stop operation and maintenance management, and EMQ X access platform service with a unique isolation environment.

-EMQ X Cloud provides safe and reliable two-way communication capabilities for applications and devices, and provides other value-added capabilities on the basis of supporting large-scale clusters and massive device connection, such as device management, rule engine, data persistence, and Kafka data bridging.
-It covers various IoT application scenarios and retains customization and expansion capabilities.
+EMQ X Cloud is an MQTT messaging middleware product for the IoT domain from EMQ.
+As the world's first fully managed MQTT 5.0 public cloud service, EMQ X Cloud provides a one-stop O&M colocation and a unique isolated environment for MQTT messaging services.
+In the era of the Internet of Everything, EMQ X Cloud can help you quickly build industry applications for the IoT domain and easily realize the collection, transmission, computation, and persistence of IoT data.
 ### What is EMQ X Cloud deployment?

 The deployment is an EMQ X Enterprise cluster hosted by EMQ X Cloud